meetric1/GMod-Procedural-Terrain/README.md

 # GMod Procedural Terrain
 My procedural terrain addon for Garrys Mod

+If you want to try this for yourself, download and extract the code to GarysMod/garrysmod/addons
+##### AS OF NOW IT REQUIRES EP2 TO BE MOUNTED!

 ### Current Features:
 - Custom entity that acts as a displacement
 - Custom lightmap with generated shading